GaryGaoYao/OrbitalPSI-GPT/README.md

 Code repository for **OrbitalPSI-GPT**, accompanying the work:

-> **“A Text-Driven Clinician-in-the-Loop Approach to Accessible Patient-Specific Orbital Implant Design in Low-Resource Settings.”**
+> **A Text-Driven Clinician-in-the-Loop Approach to Accessible Patient-Specific Orbital Implant Design in Low-Resource Settings.**

 ---